Broad-tailed Paradise Whydah

 The juvenile broad-tailed paradise whydah (Vidua obtusa), native to the grasslands and savannas of sub-Saharan Africa, is a captivating species known for its striking plumage and unique behaviors.
 These birds exhibit sexual dimorphism, with males displaying vibrant colors during the breeding season, but the juvenile’s more subdued tones serve as camouflage against predators.

-Whole piece: 10.5” H x 8.5”W at largest width
+Dimensions: 10.5” H x 8.5”W at largest width

 Base: 5.5” diameter

-This piece was created by Paloma Strong of Strong Taxidermy.
+This piece was created by Paloma Strong of Strong Taxidermy

 After your purchase, you will be emailed a PDF with a detailed care guide to ensure your piece lasts longer than a lifetime.
 Every piece includes a “specimen tag” with data regarding your unique piece, perfect to add to your growing natural history collection.

 Please note: All bird specimens come from natural deaths at zoos, in the wild, rehabilitation centers, byproducts of depredation hunting, etc. All specimens are sourced legally and did not die for the art of taxidermy.
-We do not sell retail pieces of birds that are native to the US due to federal laws.